 Overall impact

-As this is our second year, we have been able to tweak how we use Skills Builder to ensure that it works well for our children and staff.
+Each year we have been able to develop how we use Skills Builder to ensure that it works well for our children and staff.
 The language of the essential skills is used regularly by different members of the community and is embedded within our school days rather than as an add on.
 Being able to focus on the steps has helped our children really understand how to be successful within a skill and allows them to practise and show their understanding of the skill and step.
 Listening to feedback and making changes has been really helpful.
 Having each year group focus on 4 skills (which they teach explicitly) has enabled teachers to ensure the skills and steps are embedded and linked rather than them rushing through the skills.
 Our challenge day has been a highlight with one child saying that it was their favourite day of the year.
 Having the staff dress up and become the characters for the day really brought it all to life.
 Working with our Education Associate and listening to webinars about cognitive load helped me to make changes and also explain the progress and assessing system to the staff.

 Keep it simple